-Random voice chat without login
+Random voice chat (browser audio)

 How random voice chat works here

 You start from the home page with a display name you choose yourself.
 When you open voice chat, we look for someone else who is also searching in audio mode.
-Once matched, your browsers connect using WebRTC-style audio — the same family of technology used by major video call products, tuned here for lightweight stranger-to-stranger conversations.
+Once matched, your browsers connect using WebRTC-style audio — the same family of technology used by major video call products, tuned here for lightweight one-to-one conversations.

 Jump into audio matching